 Hong Kong is today a special administrative region of China, but was until 1997 under the British rule.
 This gives Hong Kong a very different atmosphere when compared to mainland China.
 That can be felt on the way people live and do business in the island, as well as in their command of the English language.

 Hong Kong attracts all kinds of visitors.
 It has amazing tourist attractions, but it is also a global business hub, and an amazing shopping destination.
 Getting to Hong Kong is also pretty easy, and the easiest way to do it is flying.
 The Hong Kong International Airport is one of the busiest in Asia, and the busiest in the world if we consider only cargo traffic.
 Many low cost airlines and most of the main global international airlines have direct flights to the Hong Kong International airport.
-You can check flight availability to Hong Kong using our flight search tool.
+You can check flight availability to Hong Kong using Jetradar.

 Getting around Hong Kong is also pretty easy, and the public transport is relatively inexpensive.
 Hong Kong has a very complex and efficient transport network, featuring its MRT, buses, trams, and ferries.